-- Capture parameter /ToggleFrequency must be specified because the Azure SQL database does not allow HVR's hvrevent.dll (no DLL libraries allowed).
-Keep in mind that if a high frequency is defined (e.g. cycle every 10 seconds) then many lines will be written to HVR's log files.
-Configure the command hvrmaint to purge these files.
+- Capture parameter /ToggleFrequency must be defined because the Azure SQL Database does not allow HVR's hvrevent.dll (no DLL libraries allowed).
+Note that if a high frequency is defined (e.g. cycle every 10 seconds) then many lines will be written to HVR's log files.
+Configure the command Hvrmaint to purge these files.

 The User should be granted db_owner role for the source database.

 When using HVR Refresh with option Create absent tables in Azure SQL Database, enable the option "With Key" because Azure does not support tables without Clustered Indexes.

 Grants for HVR on Target Database

 This section provides information about the user privileges required for replicating changes into Azure SQL Database using HVR Refresh.

 When replicating changes into a target Azure SQL Database, HVR supports the following two permission models: DbOwner, and Minimal.

 In this permission model, the HVR User must be made a database owner (db_owner role).
 Normally, the database objects which HVR sometimes creates will be part of the dbo schema as the replicated tables.